openintents/openintents/ShoppingList/readme.txt

   (Traditional), Dutch, Italian, Japanese,
 - fix #237: Sometimes crash on shake.
 - new sort order "unchecked first, tags alphabetical"
+- support for barcode scanner: if scanned item is already in list then its status is toggled.

 ---------------------------------------------------------
 release: 1.2.3